-Rustic and rustic-modern kitchens have been increasing in popularity over the last several years.
-Rustic styles have a lot of character and charm that is appealing to many people.
-This style has a warm, inviting, and “homey” feeling that make people feel connected to the space.
-Many homeowners who opt for a rustic design do so wanting to make their home as visually comfortable as it is physically.
+Modern rustic kitchens have become increasingly popular over the last several years.
+Rustic styles have a lot of character and charm that is appealing to homeowners, with a warm, inviting, and “homey” feeling that makes people feel connected to the space.
+Many homeowners who opt for a rustic makeover do so wanting to make their home as visually enjoyable as it is physically comfortable.

-There are several options and materials for creating a rustic kitchen.
-Cabinetry and shelves are often made of wood, which lends itself naturally to the design.
-Countertops become more of a challenge, however.
-Polished stone and laminate don’t fit the aesthetic, while many honed or flamed stone surfaces lack character.
+Using reclaimed wood in your kitchen design can be the ideal choice for incorporating a rustic material, and there are many different ways to use reclaimed wood in your kitchen design.
+Cabinetry and shelves are often made of wood, which lends itself naturally to the rustic kitchen design.
+Countertop ideas become more of a challenge, however.
+Polished stone and laminate don’t always fit your kitchen decor, while many honed or flamed stone surfaces lack character.

-Rustic wood countertops, therefore, can be an ideal addition to the room.
-A rustic wood countertop will instantly match other features in the room.
-And whether you choose a reclaimed wood counter, or an American hardwood option, you’ll find plenty of beauty, warmth, charm, and personality to spare.
+Rustic wood countertops, therefore, can be a great countertop idea to create your kitchen design.
+A solid wood countertop will instantly match other features in the room and has the durability to withstand many more years of use.
+Whether you choose a reclaimed wood countertop or a sustainable American hardwood option for your remodel, you’ll find plenty of beauty, warmth, charm, and personality to spare.

-If you opt for a reclaimed or antiqued wood countertop, you get even more interest and character.
-Reclaimed or antiqued wood has come from a variety of old buildings, many more than 100 years old.
-The wood still has years of use left ahead of it, and it’s been cleaned, milled, and refashioned into countertops.
+If you opt for an antiqued or reclaimed wood countertop, you get even more interest and character.
+Antiqued or reclaimed wood has come from a variety of old buildings, many more than 100 years old.
+The solid wood still has years of use left ahead of it, and it’s been cleaned, milled, and refashioned into wooden countertops.

 Antiqued wood countertops are available in a variety of different wood species, including walnut, oak, elm, Douglas fir, heart pine, and hickory.
-The countertops may be sanded smooth or given a more textured finish.
+The wooden countertops may be sanded smooth or given a more textured finish.
 They may have some of the original marks and wear still showing from their milling and use.
-This adds to the rustic style and interest to the area.
+This adds to the rustic, farmhouse style and interest to the area.

 Old growth hardwood countertops are also available.
 They have more consistency to them, as well as a rich variety of finishes and wood species.
 Their grain and movement will still vary, but they won’t have potential nail holes or other marks.

 With the many colors, styles, and wood species available, you’ll be able to find the perfect wood countertop to match your decor.
-Take a look at these 9 design ideas to help get inspiration and ideas to assist you in finding just the right fit.
+Take a look at these 9 countertop ideas to help get inspiration and design ideas to assist you in finding just the right fit.